 “If investment were to stop, the cost of road congestion is projected to grow by $18.9 billion to $38.7 billion in 2031.
 This impacts quality of life, as well as our economic productivity and competitiveness as a nation.”

-Ms Alroe said that infrastructure quality is high in Australia’s urban centres, including our smaller cities and regional centres.
-However, unlike our larger cities, there is often little choice of the types of services that people can access.
+Ms Alroe said infrastructure quality is high in Australia’s urban centres, including the smaller cities and regional centres.
+However, unlike the larger cities, there is often little choice of the types of services that people can access.

 “These centres are also growing as regional service hubs as smaller towns shrink and people relocate to these larger centres.
 This, in turn, places greater importance on high-quality transport links,” she stated.